erickouassi/hairperfectionist.net/Development.md

 * February 12, 2019

-...ElitePress was picked for theme and child theme was created for customization.
+ElitePress was picked for theme and child theme was created for customization.

-...Added plugins
+Added plugins

 * February 11, 2019

-...A new installation of WordPress 5.0.3 has been completed.
+A new installation of WordPress 5.0.3 has been completed.